thehughhefner/Arcade_Offset/README.md

 Below is a video tutorial on how to install and run [arcade_offset_update.sh](https://github.com/atrac17/Arcade_Offset/blob/main/arcade_offset_update.sh).
 It can be run from **SSH** or on you **MiSTer**.

-Just simply download the script from the link above and place it in `media/fat/Scripts/`.
+Just simply download the script by clicking `code` and choose `zip` file.
+Extract the file named `arcade_offset_update.sh` and place it in `media/fat/Scripts/`.
 Uncollapse the video below to view the tutorial.

 <details>
 <summary>